-Leadership Training Series (video): Episode 8 of 21 - Authentic Passion (part 4 of 7)
+Leadership Training - Authentic Passion (part 4 of 7)

 Learn how to turn "lip service" passion into "authentic passion" at your nonprofit in order to create a "Get it Done!" do something, I'm in, culture.
 Specifically, learn about how to turn the "idea" of work and service, into a culture of work and service.
 It's time to create a work matrix to accomplish the work of the organization and the board.
 And to create an systems of accountability and praise.